 Filmmaker Amos Scott worked with several communities to tell the story of their proposed Indigenous Protected Areas.
 “I’m grateful for the knowledge communities shared with me,” Scott said.
 “People are always so happy when they’re in their traditional areas.
 It’s great to be around that feeling and share it with others.”
 The Indigenous Leadership Initiative will post each new video as Scott continues with the series.

-Ts’udé Nilįné Tueyata Indigenous Protected Area
+Ts’udé Nilįné Tuyeta Indigenous Protected Area

 The K’asho Got’ı̨nę people have led the way in conserving 10,000 sq km of boreal forest in near Fort Good Hope, NWT.
-They are working in partnership with the Government of NWT to establish the Ts’udé Nilįné Tueyata (Ramparts) protected area.
+They are working in partnership with the Government of NWT to establish the Ts’udé Nilįné Tuyeta (Ramparts) protected area.

 Edéhzhíe Dehcho Protected Area & National Wildlife Area